 Continue to monitor the usage and make necessary enhancements to the Form A Database.

 Maintain educational courses in the existing NAIC Insurance Regulator Professional Designation Program for company licensing regulators.

+Make necessary enhancements to promote electronic submission of all company licensing applications.

 The Biographical Third-Party Review (E) Subgroup of the National Treatment and Coordination (E) Working Group will: